ericadreisbachdeveloper/renegadeadacheng/README.md

 Connect to the Git repository by first confirming you can connection to the server via SSH without requiring a password.
 This process varies from host to host.
 Instructions for sites hosted on SiteGround here: https://www.siteground.com/kb/how_to_log_in_to_my_shared_account_via_ssh_in_linux/

-The remote Git hook is in `/home/u299-bgsbpjxst6zm/www/adac1.sg-host.com/dev.git`
+The remote Git hook is located in `/home/u299-bgsbpjxst6zm/www/adac1.sg-host.com/dev.git/hooks/post-receive`

 Detailed instructions: https://toroid.org/git-website-howto

+**NOTE: the /wp-content/ directory is renamed /files/ &mdash; local site clones must match this directory structure for successful version control**

 # Hardened Wordpress
 Wordpress is a notoriously vulnerable web platform.
 This site uses many of the following security techniques for a hardened Wordpress build.
 More here: https://wordpress.org/support/article/hardening-wordpress/

 ## Security Through Obscurity - Wordpress wp-content Directory